FixMyBerlin/atlas-app/README.md

 # About

 **Radverkehrsatlas** provides access to **bicycle infrastructure** data from [**OpenStreetMap** (OSM)](https://www.openstreetmap.org) for administrative staff.
-The OSM data is processed and visualized in multiple map views.
-The integrated verification process provided a way for administrations to check the given data and provide feedback – internally and to the community.
+The OSM data is processed and then visualized in multiple map views.
+The integrated verification process provides a way for administrations to check the given data and provide feedback – internally and to the community.
 Based on this data, administrations can plan new bike lanes and networks and maintain existing infrastrucutre.

-The backend, for processing and storing the geographic data, is located at [atlas-geo](https://github.com/FixMyBerlin/atlas-geo).
+This project is split into two major parts.
+The [processing](#processing) of Open-Street-Maps data and the ['frontend'](#frontend) for the visualization.

 # Frontend

+The frontend visualizes our processed data it also provides options to annotate and export the data.

 ## Develop